-Source of the Trigger: Other Specific Work Table: Multiple Input T.S.
-STATEMENT CONDITION A TRIGGER POTENTIAL Provide a brief THAT WAS FOR A BARRIER: target of 12%; • The relevant Economist, 03 12%. • When I Applicants are this was true for applicant pool 01: Misc.
-Admooking at Inter- not representation rticipation rate for PWD in supervisory positions was lower than the or mid-level (CN-60) and senior level (CN-71 and above) supervisors.
-For promotions for PWD for three mission critical jobs (0110: an and Program, 0905: General Attorney) did not meet the target of the Selection for Senior Level CN Positions by Disability, Qualified ive of the Relevant Applicant Pool for the Examiner position. describing the issue.
-How was the crecognized as a barrier? ondition a potential Meaning, of those PWD in the position below these senior level positions, very little (if any) are qualified for promotion. • PWD indicated a lower agreement (mean = 2.6) than those without disabilities (2.85) to the question, "How satisfied are you with your opportunity to get a better job in your organization?"
+Source of the Trigger: Other Specific Workforce Dat Table: Multiple I nputs STATEMENT OF CONDITION THAT W A TRIGGER FOR A POTENTIAL BARRIE target of 1 • The relevance • 2%; this was true vant applicant poor, 0301: Misc.
+Adr for mid-level (C l for promotions nin and Prograr rticipation rate for PWD in supervisory positions was lower than the r mid-level (CN-60) and senior level (CN-71 and above) supervisors.
+For promotions for PWD for three mission critical jobs (0110: n and Program, 0905: General Attorney) did not meet the target of the Selection for Senior Level CN Positions by Disability, Qualified Provide a brief narrative describing the condition issue.
+Applicants Meaning, qualified f disabilities 12%. • When looking at Internal Selection for Senior Level CN Positions by Disability, Qualified Applicants are not representative of the Relevant Applicant Pool for the Examiner position.
+Meaning, of those PWD in the position below these senior level positions, very little (if any) are qualified for promotion. • PWD indicated a lower agreement (mean = 2.6) than those without disabilities (2.85) to the question, "How satisfied are you with your opportunity to get a better job in How was the condition recognized as a potential barrier? mobility the necessary with disable response res your organization?"
 (2019 AES) • Focus groups and interviews with SMEs noted a lack of career mobility theme given position structure, lack of bridge positions and the inability to gain the necessary experience to be competitive when applying. • Nearly half (47%) of CFPB participants with disabilities agreed that PWD face unique challenges regarding advancement opportunities.
 The response rate to this question from PWD was found to be meaningfully different from the response rate of those without disabilities (24% agreement).
 (July 2020 survey) • Only 20% of participants with disabilities believe the skills and abilities of persons with disabilities are fully utilized.
 (July 2020 survey) • Only 33% of participants with disabilities believe CFPB's process for determining who is selected to receive development opportunities is fair.
 Also, these responses were meaningfully different from the response rate of those without disabilities, which was 45%.
-(July 2020 survey) • Overall satisfaction from PWD fell below 45% for career development programs, STATEMENT r of erformance ma ınagement.
-(J uly 2020 survey BARRIER GI People with D Barrier Analy Completed?: rsis Process N Barrier(s) Ide ntified?: Y STATEMENT Barrier Name D Description of Policy, Procedure, or Practice IDENTIFIED BARRIER: Barrier 2 Opaque promotion and det etail selection processes Provide a succi of the agency procedure Barrier 1 Limited cared Disability eer advancement opportunities for Persons with a or practice that determined to l of the undesired cond be the barrier Objective(s) a and Dates for EEO Plan Date Initiated Target Date Sufficient Funding / Staffing?
-Date Modified Date Completed Objective Description 10/01/2021 09/30/2023 Yes Implement action plan to eliminate barriers identified Responsible Official(s) Standards Address The Plan?
-OMWI Directo ] Lora McCray No OCR Director Melissa Brand No Acting OEOF Associate Direc ctor ( Cassandra McC a McConnell-Tatum Operating Office Jean Chang No Chief Human Chief Human Capital Officer Jeffrey Sumberg No No
+(July 2020 survey) • Overall satisfaction from PWD fell below 45% for career development programs, awards and recognition and performance management.
+(July 2020 survey) STATEMENT OF Barrier G Barrier Group BARRIER GROUPS: People wi People with Disabilities Barrier Analysis Proces Completed?: ss N Barrier(s) Identified?: Y STATEMENT OF IDENTIFIED BARRIE Dutilet i tume Description of I one yet to country of I to • DENTIFIED BARRIE Barrier 2 Barrier 2 Opaque promotion and detail selection processes Provide a succinct staten of the agency policy, procedure nent Barrier 1 Limited career advancement opportunities for Persons with a Disability or practice that has been determined to be the barr of the undesired condition. rier Objective(s) and Dates for EEO Plan Date Target I Initiated Date Sufficien Funding Staffing t Date / Modified Date Completed Objective Description 10/01/2021 09/30/202 09/30/2025 Implement action plan to eliminate barriers identified Resp onsible Officia l(s) Title Name Standards Address The Plan?
+OCR Director ctor Melissa Brand No OMWI Director Dr. Stacie Jone No Chief Operating Officer Human Capital Officer and Acting Chie f Adam Martine nez No No DAPS Section Chief Nykea Bolton Nykea Bolton No